Vibha111094/key-phrase-extraction/README.md

 - This array is then split into sequences of contiguous words by phrase delimiters and stop word positions.

-- Words within a sequence are assigned the same position in the text and together are considered a candidate keyword.
+- Thesw words are considered a candidate keyword.

 - Calculating keyword score by taking ratio of degree to frequency of words.